carlosrodlop/terraform-lib/docs/aws/AWS_Solution_Architect.md

     - Not to use the root account for anything other than billing (not login)
     - Always setup Multifactor Authentication on your root account.
 - `Power user access` → Access to all AWS services except the management of groups and users within IAM
+- Use Case:
+  1. An application running on an Amazon ECS container instance needs permissions to write data to Amazon DynamoDB.
+How can you assign these permissions only to the specific ECS task that is running the application? ==> To specify permissions for a specific task on Amazon ECS you should use IAM Roles for Tasks (askRoleArn parameter is used to specify the policy).
+You should not apply the permissions to the container instance as they will then apply to all tasks running on the instance as well as the instance itself.
+The best way to grant the permissions using the principle of least privilege.

 ### Access AWS